standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 Organizing a codebase such that it is composed of well documented modules improves reusability and maintainability.
 A module is easier to reuse in [another context](../glossary.md#different-contexts) if its purpose is clearly documented.

-Code which does not rely on the situation-specific infrastructure of any contributor or deployment can be tested by any other contributor.
+Code which does not rely on the situation-specific infrastructure of any contributor, vendor or deployment can be tested by any other contributor.

 ## Requirements